encode/uvicorn/docs/settings.md

 * `--h11-max-incomplete-event-size <int>` - Set the maximum number of bytes to buffer of an incomplete event.
 Only available for `h11` HTTP protocol implementation. **Default:** *'16384'* (16 KB).

 !!! note
-    Selecting `websockets` as Websocket protocol doesn't adhere to `--no-server-header` settings of Uvicorn.
+    On selecting `websockets` as Websocket protocol, the server headers are not disabled even if `--no-server-header` settings is passed.
 This is a limitation.

 ## Application Interface